terraform-ibm-modules/terraform-ibm-observability-da/solutions/instances/DA-types.md

 ## Metric Router Routes <a name="metric_router_routes"></a>

-The `metric_router_routes` input variable allows you to provide a route that will be configured in the Metric Routing.
+The `metric_router_routes` input variable allows you to provide a list of route that will be configured in the IBM Cloud Metrics Routing.
 Refer [here](https://cloud.ibm.com/docs/metrics-router?topic=metrics-router-about) for more information.

 - Variable name: `metric_router_routes`.
-- Type: An object
+- Type: A list of objects.
+Each object represents a route.
-- Default value: `null`.
+- Default value: An empty list (`[]`).

 ### Options for metric_router_routes

   - `name` (required):  The name of the route.
   - `rules` (required): The routing rules that will be evaluated in their order of the array.
     - `action` (optional): The action if the inclusion_filters matches, default is send action.
+Allowed values are `send` and `drop`.
+You can configure up to 10 rules per route.
-    - `inclusion_filters` (required): A list of conditions to be satisfied for routing metrics to pre-defined target.
+    - `inclusion_filters` (required): A list of conditions to be satisfied for routing metrics to pre-defined target.'inclusion_filters' is an object with three parameters:
+        - `operand` - Part of CRN that can be compared with values.
+Allowable values are: `location`, `service_name`, `service_instance`, `resource_type`, `resource`.

+        - `operator` - The operation to be performed between operand and the provided values.
+Allowable values are: `is`, `in`.

+        - `values` - The provided string values of the operand to be compared with.
     - `targets` (required): The target uuid for a pre-defined metrics router target.

 ### Example metric_router_routes